-This is Alaska, and the weather can be ferocious.
-You should have 5 layers for your top and 4 for the bottom.
-For example, on top: a short sleeve thermal shirt, one heavier long sleeve thermal shirt, one fleece jacket, one down vest or parka and a Gortex or rubber shell over everything.
-On the bottom: two pairs long johns, one pair hiking pants and Gortex rain pants on top.
+This is the arctic, and it snows every month of the year!
+You should have minimum 5 layers for your top and 4 for the bottom.
+For example, on top: a short sleeve thermal shirt, one heavier long sleeve thermal shirt, one fleece jacket, a light puffy and a BIG down parka, plus a Goretex shell over everything.
+On the bottom: two pairs long johns, one pair of hiking pants and Goretex rain pants on top.
 With a warm hat and a neck gaiter you’re cozy even when the north wind howls.

 It can also be really hot, especially in late June or early July.
 Adequate protection from intense sun, heat and bugs is also important.
 The weather is extremely variable from day to day and year to year.

 We have a selection of camping equipment that we can lend you during your trip.
 If you have your own equipment you may prefer to bring it.
 If you do want to borrow ours please fill out our Equipment Request Form at least 30 days prior to your trip.
 Items which we can provide for you are denoted with “AW” below.

 Please use this as a literal checklist.
 When all the boxes are checked, ✓ you are done.
 Anything not on the list doesn’t belong.

 Having trouble keeping your personal gear within the 50-pound limit?
 Please contact us.

 Backpack, Dry bag, or Duffle: This is the bag that will hold the bulk of your gear.
 A good water-resistant bag is the 100 liter Black Hole duffel.
 Suppliers like REI, NRS, LL Bean, and others carry these and similar bags.
 Sometimes we have to carry our gear up to a 1⁄2 mile from the airstrip to campsite.
 It is OK to have a couple smaller bags if that makes carrying things easier for you.